zulvkr/wbnuxtvuetify/README.md

 - `image_index: Number` Index of current selected image.
 - `image_list: Array`: Array of image objects filtered by category.

+This module is used in index.vue page and ImageDialog.vue component.

 ```js
 [
   {